mirnovov/drs-documentation/setup-guide/linux.md

 #### 3.3.2.
 Add doukutsu-rs to the Steam local library

-In the top menu click **"Games"** -> **"Add a Non-Steam Game to My Library"** and in the window that appears, select the doukutsu-rs Windows binary that you downloaded in step [3.1](linux.md#id-3.1.-download-doukutsu-rs-and-set-up-game-data).
+In the top menu click **"Games"** -> **"Add a Non-Steam Game to My Library"** and in the window that appears, select the doukutsu-rs Windows binary that you downloaded in [Step 1](linux.md#id-3.1.-download-doukutsu-rs-and-set-up-game-data).

 <figure><img src="../.gitbook/assets/setup-guide_linux_proton_add-non-steam-game.png" alt=""><figcaption></figcaption></figure>